Normal forms of random braids: Garside monoids

-\begin{proof} Since a word in $\left(\Div(\Delta) \times \Div(\Delta)\right)^*$ is a penetration sequence if each consecutive pair of letters satisfy conditions \eqref{PS:non-triv}--\eqref{PS:m}, we have that $\bigcup_k \PSeq_n$ is a regular language.
-Similarly, $\bigcup_k G^+_{(k)}$ is also a regular language.
-Hence the growth functions of these languages are rational functions.
+that is, the constants $\alpha$ and $\beta$ are the exponential growth rates of $|\PSeq_k|$ and $|G^+_{(k)}|$, respectively. \end{proposition} \begin{proof} Since a word in $\left(\pSimples \times \pSimples\right)^*$ is a penetration sequence if each consecutive pair of letters satisfy conditions \eqref{PS:absorbed}--\eqref{PS:m}, we have that $\PSeq_* = \bigcup_k \PSeq_k$ is a regular language.
+Similarly, $G^+_{(*)} = \bigcup_k G^+_{(k)}$ is also a regular language.
+Furthermore, these languages are factorial, that is any subword of a word in the language remains within the language.
+The claim then follows by \cite[Corollary 4]{Shur08}. \end{proof}